Articles

 • Greater customer satisfaction

-Amazon defines DevOpsExternal Link as “the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity.
+Amazon defines DevOpsExternal Link as “the combination of cultural philosophies, practices, and tools that increases an organization’s ability to deliver applications and services at high velocity” and, as a significant development in software production, it has the potential to deliver several benefits, including:

 1. Frequent releases of features with higher quality